radiantearth/stac-spec/best-practices.md

 - The properties `common_name` and `spatial_resolution` were renamed to include the extension prefixes.
 - The properties `data_type` and `raster:sampling` (renamed from `sampling`) were deduplicated to the Asset as the values were the same across all bands.
+- The `spatial_resolution` was also deduplicated, i.e. `10` is provided on the asset level, which is inherited by the bands unless explicitly overridden.
+  Therefore, the `nir` band overrides the value `10` with a value of `30`.

 As a result, the new `bands` array is more lightweight and easier to handle.